 Gathering in person is more than a “nice-to-have” for followers of Jesus.
 It is essential for our health, growth, and joy.
-And given that San Francisco now permits outdoor gatherings of up to 12 (6 if there’s food), this is a joyful moment as a church to again press into gathering in person, albeit safely and according to all city guidelines.

-- Gather after having participated in the Sunday service separately and reflect on the teaching together by following this simple guide.
+- Gather after having participated in the Sunday service and reflect on the teaching together by following this simple guide.

 - Discuss what God has taught you from the previous week’s daily Bible readings in BREAD.

 The renewal and flourishing of our city is core to our values and purpose as a church.
 So while we deeply believe that gathering in person is vital for our spiritual and emotional health, the health of our neighbors — especially the most vulnerable — is crucial.
-Therefore, we strongly encourage you to follow all city guidelines for safe outdoor gatherings and use wisdom in connecting.
+Therefore, we strongly encourage you to follow all city guidelines for safe outdoor or indoor gatherings and use wisdom in connecting.